er9781/cs421project/README.md

 The system presents interfaces to manage/edit content of a website which is also constructed dynamically based on database contents.

 The java code has several options.
-  -If no arguments are presented, the cli to certain database actions are shown.
+<br>-If no arguments are presented, the cli to certain database actions are shown.
-  -if the first argument is given "db:createSchema" the tables are created in the database.
+<br>-if the first argument is given "db:createSchema" the tables are created in the database.
-  -if the first argument is given "db:seed" insert statements are issued for all the tables to populate them.
+<br>-if the first argument is given "db:seed" insert statements are issued for all the tables to populate them.
+<br>-if the first argument is given "db:drop" the tables are dropped from the database
-  -if the first argument is given "P2Scripts" the scripts for project 2 deliverable are generated.
+<br>-if the first argument is given "P2Scripts" the scripts for project 2 deliverable are generated.